TheArturthur/CoppermindScraper/Cosmere/Physical Realm.md

 Ashyn is the first planet from the system's sun.
 It has sentient life.
 The book [[The Silence Divine\|The Silence Divine]] is set here.
 The magic system involves people who gain magical powers from diseases.
-Ashyn is mostly barren, due to and ancient disaster, with a few fertile patches.
+Ashyn is mostly barren, due to an ancient disaster, with a few fertile patches.
 It currently has no [[Shard\|shard]].

 ### Roshar